-The cottages were built in 1935 as part of the California Pacific International Exposition.
+The International Cottages were built in 1935 as part of the California Pacific International Exposition.
 The exposition was formed as a way to help boost the local economy during the Great Depression.
 The organization was said to be non-political, non-religious, and non-profit.
-It appears that these cottages were used early on as a platform to exploit little people.

 During World War II, the buildings were used as living quarters for non-commissioned naval officers.
 However, following the war, the buildings were rededicated for the House of Pacific Relations and continue to present cultural programs today.